Top 10 Manufacturing Hubs in the USA

 In India, alcohol bans are a state matter.
 States like Gujarat, Nagaland, Lakshadweep, Manipur, and Bihar, have a ban on the sale and consumption of alcohol.

-Some other countries are Somalia, Libya, and Mauritius where the same laws are practiced as the other Islamic countries.
+Some other countries are Somalia, and Libya where the same laws are practiced as the other Islamic countries.
 Only for foreigners is the consumption of alcohol allowed, in licensed hotels and some legalized stores.

 Countries where Alcohol was banned in the past:

 Iceland – 1915-1935

 Norway – 1916-1927

 Hungarian Soviet Republic – March 21 – August 1,1919